mxcl/PromiseKit/README.markdown

-Modern development is highly asynchronous; isn’t it about time iOS developers had tools that made programming asynchronously powerful, easy and delightful?
+Modern development is highly asynchronous: isn’t it about time iOS developers had tools that made programming asynchronously powerful, easy and delightful?

 PromiseKit is not just a Promises implementation, it is also a collection of helper functions that make the typical asynchronous patterns we use in iOS development delightful *too*.